 © Diane Crocker

-Bill Rowe, left, chats with Will Morris and Brianne Luff of Massey Drive during a book signing for his latest novel “Rosie O’Dell” on Saturday, Dec.
+Bill Rowe, left, chats with Will Morris and Brianne Luff of Massey Drive during a book signing for his latest novel “Rosie O’Dell” at the Corner Brook Plaza on Saturday, Dec.
 1, 2012.
 Looking on is Margo Cranford, second from left, director with Flanker Press.

 CORNER BROOK — Getting out and doing book signings is something Bill Rowe really enjoys.